Table of Contents

-There are many different aspects of photography, however, there are 5 of them that I consider the pillars or foundation of my work.
+There are many different aspects of street photography, however, there are 5 of them that I consider the pillars or foundation of my work.
 So if you're wondering what to focus on when you're out and about shooting, then here are some quick tips.

 Composition and aspect ratios are 2 different aspects, but they really go hand in hand and are extremely important to me.